thanthese/vim-presentation/examples.md

 Delete from the point here [.] back to mark 'c'.

-Refactor "equivalent" out into bool foo.
+Refactor "equivalent" out into bool foo with %.

       if (!entry.used && equivalent(entry.key(), qk.key) && (curcontext & entry.contexts))